asommani/dq_artikelstammdaten/README.md

 ---

-## Assumptions
+## Documentation and assumtions

-All assumptions are documented in:
+All assumptions made during the analysis, as well as the methodological decisions and rationale behind key design choices are documented in:

 ```
 annahmen.md